 - You may have to set something on the camera (e.g. "Shoot without lens" setting on some models, non-CPU Lens Data on Nikons).

 - Manual focus lenses are still manual focus.
-Different cameras have varying focus aids to help, while some have none.
+Some cameras have various focus aids to help, while some have none.

-- You have to be aware of the crop factor: a 50mm lens on most mirrorless cameras is a telephoto, not a normal lens.
+- You have to be aware of the crop factor: a 50mm lens on many mirrorless cameras (crop sensor cameras) is a telephoto, not a normal lens.

-- The lenses may be a lot bigger than the camera, especially since they were designed to be used on a deeper camera in the first place, plus the adapter sticks out from the camera, too.
+- The lenses may be a lot bigger than the camera, plus the adapter sticks out from the camera, too.

-- Not all older lenses perform great on newer digital cameras, this is particularly true of wide angle lenses and BSI sensors.
+- Not all older lenses perform great on newer digital cameras, this is particularly true of wide angle lenses on cameras with BSI (back side illuminated) sensors.

 That said, many of us use our older lenses quite successfully on our mirrorless cameras.